Near Instance Optimal Model Selection for Pure Exploration Linear Bandits: TOWARDS THE TRUE SAMPLE COMPLEXITY

-\section{Towards the true sample complexity}
+\section{TOWARDS THE TRUE SAMPLE COMPLEXITY}

-The instance dependent sample complexity lower bound for linear bandit is discovered/analyzed in previous papers \citep{soare2014best, fiez2019sequential, degenne2019pure}.
+The instance-dependent sample complexity lower bound for linear bandit is discovered/analyzed in previous papers \citep{soare2014best, fiez2019sequential, degenne2019pure}.
 We here consider related quantities that take our model selection setting into consideration.
 For any $d \in [D]$, we define

 and